Darxo/Hardened/README.md

 - **Vigorous Assault** discount is no longer removed when switching items
 - **Weapon Master** no longer works with hybrid weapons.
 When you learn **Weapon Master** you now gain a new random weapon perk group
 - **Wears it well** now grants 50% of combined Mainhand and Offhand Weight as Stamina and Initiative (Instead of 20% of Mainhand, Offhand, Helmet and Chest Weight)
 - **Wear them Down** is completely reworked.
 It now causes your hits to apply an additional 10 Fatigue on the target and your misses to apply 5 Fatigue.
-After your attack, if your target is fully fatigued, apply **Worn Down** effect until the end of their turn, which prevents them from using **Recover** and applies 20% less Melee Defense and 20% less Ranged Defense
+After your attack, if your target is fully fatigued, apply **Worn Down** effect until the end of their turn, which prevents them from using **Recover** and applies 30% less Melee Defense and 30% less Ranged Defense
 - **Whirling Death** is completely reworked.
-It now grants a new active skill which creates a buff for two turns granting 30% more damage, 2 Reach and 10 Melee Defense to the user
+It now grants a new active skill which creates a buff for 3 turns granting 25% more damage, +2 Reach and 10 Melee Defense to the user

 ### Perk Groups